gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 The major change that will occur when Unified Hosting is deployed is a difference in Pull Request and Preview build URLs.
 Previously, these builds were deployed to a `gtsb.io domain`.
 After this rollout, all builds will be deployed to a `gatsbyjs.io` domain.

+### Will old `gtsb.io` URLs continue to work?

+Yes, any builds deployed before this rollout will continue to work on the `gtsb.io` domain.

 ### What will new URLs look like?

 The new URLs will be the same format, but hosted on a subdomain of `gatsbyjs.io` (as opposed to `gtsb.io`).